square/fdoc/README.md

     FDOC_SCAFFOLD=true bundle exec rspec spec/controllers

+### Outside a Rails App

+fdoc provides the `fdoc_to_html` script to transform a directory of `.fdoc` files into more human-readable HTML.

+In this repo, try running:

+    bin/fdoc_to_html spec/fixtures html

 ## Example

-`.fdoc` files are YAML files based on JSON schema to describe API endpoints.
-The derive their endpointh path and verb from their filename.
-For more information on fdoc file naming conventions, please see the [fdoc file conventions guide][github_files].
+`.fdoc` files are YAML files based on [JSON schema][json_schema] to describe API endpoints.
+They derive their endpoint path and verb from their filename.

+- For more information on fdoc file naming conventions, please see the [fdoc file conventions guide][github_files].
+- For more information on how fdoc uses JSON schema, please see the [json schema usage document][github_json].

 Here is `members/list-POST.fdoc`: